peterkuma/masters-thesis/chapters/06_shortwave-intermittency.md

 through a layer depends on the layer height, but here an independent scaling was used.
 It is also affected by refraction, which is omitted as well.

-The modified cosine of the zenith angle is the natural coordiate for studying the change of optical thickness with the position of the Sun in the sky.
+The modified cosine of the zenith angle is the natural coordinate for studying the change of optical thickness with the position of the Sun in the sky.